 DUSTY DAY, VICE PRESIDENT

 Dusty Day has a bachelor’s degree in biology, a master’s degree in environmental management, and has worked in the environmental field for over 15 years.
 He resides within the Tryon Creek watershed and enjoys the opportunity to improve our watershed through restoration efforts.
 When not working, you can typically find Dusty pulling ivy, planting natives, gardening at home, or exploring the wonderful parks and open space of the Tryon Creek watershed with his family.

-SHARON KEAST, SECRETARY
+SHARON KEAST, TECHNOLOGY DIRECTOR